MaryamElabd1/AI-Powered-Real-Estate-Agent/README.md

 The AI agent was designed and configured using **Salesforce Agentforce Builder**, with specialized subagents, custom actions, Salesforce Flows, Apex services, and CRM data retrieval.

 The implementation focuses on conversational orchestration, business logic, validation, record management, and error handling across the main real estate customer journeys.

+The agent uses specialized capabilities for buyer management, project and unit discovery, and reservation management, with Salesforce Flows and Apex services handling the underlying business logic and validations.